BalLotay/MediME/README.md

 ## Setting up the app

-The app can be directly installed onto an Android phone using the `app-debug.apk` file under the APK directory.
+The app can be directly installed onto an Android phone using the `Project_Group_39_debug_apk_Deliverable_2.apk` file under the APK directory.
 Alternatively, the app can be run from the Android Studio Emulator by loading up the project under FinalProject/LoginApp. **Only use this directory as it is the final integration of all the app's features.**

 Additionally, do take note of the following:

 - The admin credentials are:
   + Username: admin
-  + Password: pass
+  + Password: admin
 - Be sure to sync the project with `build.gradle.kts` Gradle file under the FinalProject/LoginApp directory **only**.

 ### Database